Childhood and Education Journey of Drew Carey in Timeline

 How education and upbringing influenced the life of Drew Carey.
 A timeline of key moments.

 Drew Carey is an American comedian, actor, and game show host.
-He gained recognition through stand-up comedy before starring in his own sitcom, The Drew Carey Show, and hosting Whose Line Is It Anyway?.
-These shows significantly boosted his career, leading to appearances in films, TV series, and other media.
-Since 2007, Carey has been the host of the popular game show The Price Is Right, solidifying his presence in the entertainment industry.
+He achieved recognition after his service in the U.S. Marine Corps, transitioning into stand-up comedy before starring in his own sitcom, The Drew Carey Show.
+He also hosted Whose Line Is It Anyway?.
+Carey has since appeared in various films, television series, and other media.
+Since 2007, he has been the host of the game show The Price Is Right.

-In 1946, Neil, one of Drew Carey's older brothers, was born.
+In 1946, Neil Carey, one of Drew Carey's older brothers, was born.

-In 1952, Roger, one of Drew Carey's older brothers, was born.
+In 1952, Roger Carey, one of Drew Carey's older brothers, was born.

 On May 23, 1958, Drew Allison Carey was born in Cleveland, Ohio.